-Shear waves are longer duration and lower velocity transverse pressure waves that result from differences between the rates of acceleration and deceleration of tissues with different densities in response to the blast waves.
+Shear waves are longer duration and lower velocity transverse pressure waves that result from differences between the rates of acceleration and deceleration of tissues with different densities, in response to the blast waves.

 In order to adequately assess a patient at risk of primary blast injury, one must have an awareness of the types of injury likely to have been sustained during an explosion and actively seek their symptoms and signs.

 The initial management of a blast victim is the same as for any multi-trauma patient

-It is essential therefore that every patient involved in a blast, when appropriate and taking into consideration other injuries, be assessed otologically in the course of their hospital assessment16.
+It is essential therefore that every patient involved in a blast, when appropriate and taking into consideration other injuries, be assessed otologically in the course of their hospital assessment .

-Although intact tympanic membranes were once relied upon as a reliable marker of absence of exposure to significant overpressures, significant primary blast injuries may occur in its absence16 and in one study, 36.7% of patients with blast lung injury had intact tympanic membranes18.
+Although intact tympanic membranes were once relied upon as a marker of absence of exposure to significant over-pressures, significant primary blast injuries may occur in its absence .
+In one study, 36.7% of patients with blast lung injury had intact tympanic membranes.

-Vertigo is relatively rare following blast injury and although perilymph fistulae should be excluded in patients with unresolving vertigo at two weeks, it is usually attributable to concussional syndromes following head injury17.
+Vertigo is relatively rare following blast injury and, although perilymph fistulae should be excluded in patients with unresolving vertigo at two weeks, it is usually attributable to concussional syndromes following head injury .

 - Focal or diffuse neurological deficit from embolism to brain or spinal cord